Tillo

-Tillo or Aydınlar (تل) is a town in the Tillo District of Siirt Province in Turkey.
+Tillo or Aydınlar (تل, Tîlo) is a town in the Tillo District of Siirt Province in Turkey.
 Its population is 2,022 (2022).
 The town is inhabited by Arabs and Kurds.

 Etymology

 The name of the town is derived from the تل.

 Neighborhoods

 Tillo is divided into the neighborhoods of Fakirullah, Mücahit and Saydanlar.

 Demographics

 The Arabs of the town belong to the tribes of Xālidiyya and Abbāsiyya who claim to have migrated to Tillo from Homs and Saudi Arabia about 700 and 400 years ago, respectively.
 Both tribes adhere to Shafi'i Islam and assumingly settled in the region as missionaries.
 The Kurds were followers of Ismail Faqirullah and Şeyh İbrahim El Mücahit and settled in Tillo as they wished to serve them there.

 Linguistically, the Arab population, more or less, all speak Kurdish beside Arabic, while few Kurds know Arabic.

-In recent decades, the Arab population has decreased to due migration to Istanbul, while the Kurdish population has steadily grown.
+In recent decades, the Arab population has decreased to due migration to Istanbul, while the Kurdish population has steadily grown due to migration by Kurdish tribes from surrounding areas with the Arab population still forming a majority.